npizzigati/Vimish/README.md

 3. click on the `Add` button to the right.
 4. Type `jk` under the `Keys` heading, and `<Esc>` under the `Mapped to` heading, like so:
 ![Screenshot from 2022-11-19 15-42-00](https://user-images.githubusercontent.com/54257961/202872736-9007c772-1c7a-4f53-89b5-4f8b6840fc4d.png)
 5. Click on the `Ok` button at the bottom of the dialog to confirm.

+#### Search and replace (words)
+1. Type `/` or `?` to begin a forward/backward search, enter the word to search for (or a unique part of it) and press return to go to the word.
+2. Type `ciw` (mnemonic: **c**hange **i**n **w**ord), type your replacement word, and hit <Esc> to return to normal mode.
+3. Repeat the search by pressing the `n` key (or `N` to repeat the search in the opposite direction.
+4. Hit the period/dot key `.` to repeat the last change.
+5. Repeat steps 3 and 4 until done.

 ### Limitations
-Since OmegaT segments have no newlines, line-wise movements (like moving up and down with the arrow keys or j and k) are not available.
-Just as you would with a long wrapped line in Vim, in Vimish you can navigate quickly inside a segment using word-wise/left-right motions and search/find.
+Visual line movements (like moving up and down with the arrow keys in OmegaT or Vim's `gj` and `gk` key combos) are not available.
+But, just as you might do with a long wrapped line in Vim, in Vimish you can navigate quickly inside a segment using word-wise/left-right motions and search/find.

 ### Development
 #### Building from source